BrahMos Aerospace

 BrahMos Aerospace is an Indo-Russian multinational aerospace and defense corporation, with core manufacturing concentrations in cruise missiles.
 Headquartered in New Delhi, India, it was founded as a joint venture between the India's Defence Research and Development Organisation and NPO Mashinostroyeniya of Russia.
 Company's name is a portmanteau formed from the names of two rivers, the Brahmaputra of India and the Moskva of Russia.
 The company currently manufactures the BrahMos missile with a range of 800 km and traveling at speeds of Mach 2.8.
 It is also reportedly developing BrahMos-II, a hypersonic cruise missile.

 India is a member of the MTCR, India and Russia are now planning to jointly develop a new generation of Brahmos missiles with 600 km-plus range and an ability to hit protected targets with pinpoint accuracy.

 History

 Founder CEO Sivathanu Pillai introducing a model missile to 13th Prime Minister of India Manmohan Singh at BrahMos Complex in New Delhi.

 BrahMos Aerospace stall at Defexpo 2016 in New Delhi.

 After the Gulf War of the 1990s, there was a feeling that it was necessary to have a cruise missile system in India.
 As a result, in 1998, then Scientific Advisor of India to Defence Minister A. P. J. Abdul Kalam and Deputy Defence Minister of Russia N.V.
 Mikhailov signed an inter-governmental agreement in Moscow.

 India holds a 50.5% share stake in the company and Russia holds the other 49.5%.

 Facilities

+Hyderabad facility

-As of 2006, BAPL had a production rate of 100 missiles per year with plans to increase the number to 400 by 2009.
-As of 2025, the Lucknow facility will produce 100-150 missiles a year when it starts operation in 2026.
+The original BrahMos Integration Complex is located at a 40 acre space in Hyderabad, Andhra Pradesh with a force of 300 employees.
+By 2006, BAPL had a production rate of 100 missiles per year with plans to increase the number to 400 by 2009.